CALL FOR APPLICATIONS CLOSED

-The call for the 3rd Organic Farming Innovation Award (OFIA) is open!
-We invite your own application or encourage you to propose an innovator in the organic agriculture sector.
-We also request you to pass on the news in your circles.
-The deadline for the application is 31 March 2017.
+The call for the 3rd Organic Farming Innovation Award (OFIA) is closed!
+The deadline for the application was 31 March 2017.
+We are now in the process of evaluating the applications.
 The award ceremony will be held at the 19th Organic World Congress in November 2017 in New Delhi.

 - innovative: are new in their context